poirier/cheat/vue.rst

   a proxy setter for it, and starts an "on change" list of things it needs to do if the data changes.

-* Each time a watched data's `setter` is invoked, Vue goes down its "on change" list and executes each item.
+* Each time a watched data's `setter` is invoked, Vue looks over its "on change" list and executes each item.

 * Vue also arranges to know when watched data is accessed, but it doesn't